1jour1vin

 Food and wine pairings

-Enjoy with all fish, especially sushi and sashimi, shellfish such as shrimp, langoustine, lobster, grilled lobster, poultry and white meats, Parmesan cheese, or even a pan-fried foie gras escalope to play on the contrasts between creaminess and acidity!
+Enjoy it with all kinds of fish—especially sushi and sashimi—as well as shellfish such as shrimp, langoustines, spiny lobsters, and grilled lobster; poultry and white meats; Parmesan cheese; or even a pan-seared foie gras cutlet to highlight the contrast between richness and acidity!

 Bettane & Desseauve